-Despite the marvel that is the modern postal system, we typically find a giant pile of crap in our mailbox every day.
+Despite the marvel that is the modern postal system, we typically find our mailboxes overflowing with credit card offers and magazines we don't want.

 But what if I told you that you could receive (or send) a meaningful piece of mail from Timbuktu while also providing some work to some unemployed tourist guides?

 So, how does this work?

 3. Enter the shipping address of the person who will receive the postcard and make the purchase for $10 (shipping is free).
 Each address requires a separate order at the moment, so if you want to send to multiple people you will need to order the cards one at a time. *We are working on finding a solution to this*